werf/website/pages_en/rails/200_real_apps/030_assets.md

 ## Adding an `/image` page to the application

 Let's add a new `/image` endpoint to our application.
-It will return a page generated using a set of static files.
+It will return a page with a set of static files.
 We will use Webpacker (instead of Sprockets) to bundle all JS, CSS, and media files.

 Currently, our application provides a basic API with no means to manage static files and frontend code.
-To turn this API into a simple web application, we have generated a backbone of the new Rails application (without the `--api` and `--skip-javascript` flags):
+To turn this API into a simple web application, we have generated a skeleton of the new Rails application (omitting the `--api` and `--skip-javascript` flags we used before):
 ```shell
 rails new --skip-keeps --skip-action-mailer --skip-action-mailbox --skip-action-text --skip-active-record --skip-active-job --skip-active-storage --skip-action-cable --skip-sprockets --skip-spring --skip-listen --skip-turbolinks --skip-jbuilder --skip-test --skip-system-test --skip-bootsnap .
 ```

-This backbone includes all the functionality we need for managing JS code and static files.
+This skeleton includes all the functionality we need for managing JS code and static files.
 The following changes have been made to our application:
 1. Adding `webpacker` to [Gemfile]({{ page.base_url | append: page.examples | append: "/Gemfile" }}).
-1. Generating standard Webpacker configuration files:
+1. Generating basic Webpacker configuration files:
   * [config/webpacker.yml]({{ page.base_url | append: page.examples | append: "/config/webpacker.yml" }})
   * [config/webpack/environment.js]({{ page.base_url | append: page.examples | append: "/config/webpack/environment.js" }})
   * [config/webpack/production.js]({{ page.base_url | append: page.examples | append: "/config/webpack/production.js" }})